-Examples of conduct justifying summary dismissal are: serious misconduct, incompetence, neglect of duty, wilful refusal to obey lawful and reasonable commands of the employer.
+Examples of conduct justifying summary dismissal are: serious misconduct, gross incompetence, neglect of duty, wilful refusal to obey lawful and reasonable commands of the employer.
 Misconduct is active conduct of a serious nature that indicates that an employee rejects the contract of employment, for example, by repeated drunkenness, persistent absenteeism or dishonesty.
 The breaches must usually be substantial or persistent.

 In Rankin v Marine Power International Pty Ltd VSC 150 (21 May 2001), Justice Gillard in the Supreme Court of Victoria held that there was no rule that defined the degree of misconduct that would justify dismissal without notice; such an assessment was a question of fact.
 The courts and the FWC have determined that even fighting in the workplace must be looked at in its context before it can be said to justify summary dismissal.